Online registration is closed, you may register on-site

 - Discuss how to create a new business strategy for a highly efficiency and high revenue practice

 - Identify ways to decrease expenses and maximize profits

 - Understand and implement efficient billing and fee structuring strategies

 - Improve practice management and leadership skills

 Current general practice owners and aspiring owners; dental students interested in ownership; practice managers and supporting staff.

 Dr. Tapaltsyan is an Assistant Professor at UCSF School of Dentistry and maintains several private practices in the Bay Area.
 He completed his DDS/PhD training at UCSF and his business training through Harvard Business School.
 Dr. Tapaltsyan acquired his first dental practice while still a graduate student and soon developed a practice optimization methodology that grew his practices.
 Dr Tapaltsyan has published in numerous international journals and contributed to several academic textbooks, as well as lecturing internationally and appearing on NPR.

 CDE Coursework Units:

-Tuition includes continental breakfast, lunch, electronic course materials (if available), and parking.
+Tuition includes continental breakfast, electronic course materials (if available), and parking.